Miraku17/Coding-Challenge/problem_set_1/README.md

    Ensure that pairs (i, j) are distinct and not duplicates of each other.
 For instance, the pair [0, 1] should be considered distinct from [1, 0].

 3. Solution Steps
+   1. Define the Palindrome Check Function - Created a function isPalindrome that takes a string and returns true if it is a palindrome, otherwise false.
+   2. Iterate Over Word Pairs using Palindrome Pairs Function
+   3. Concatenate Words
+   4. Check Concatenated Word
+   5. If the concatenated word is a palindrome, store the pair (i, j) in the result list.
+   6. Return the result list containing all valid index pairs.

 ## Instructions to Run the Code